Quiza12/pathtopeace/interviews/posts/2020-07-26-lachie-interview.md

 # Lachie's Interview

 ## Interview
-Lachie has found strength and rehabilitation through engaging in healthy behaviours, being open with others, and trying new things!
+In this interview, Lachie talks on the overarching impact of anxiety, leading into depression and a suicide attempt.Lachie has found strength and rehabilitation through engaging in healthy behaviours, being open with others, and trying new things!
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-ffpVgoytoA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Highlights